Mann275/NoNap-Drive/README.md

 | `NoNap_Drive.py`      | Improved detection with adjusted thresholds |
 | `SMS_NoNap_Drive.py`  | Includes Twilio SMS functionality for alerts |

-### `Facical_Landmark.py`
-This script uses `dlib` to detect facial landmarks such as the eyes, eyebrows, and mouth.
-It serves as the foundation for the Eye Aspect Ratio (EAR) and Mouth Aspect Ratio (MAR) calculations.
-By detecting the position and movement of these facial features, it helps in tracking the alertness level of the driver.

 ## 🛠 Requirements

 - Python 3.7+